Probing Kirkwood-Dirac nonpositivity and its operational implications via moments: Conclusions

-While several existing works have explored the detection of nonpositive KD distributions \cite{gonzalez2019out,PhysRevA.109.012215,PhysRevA.76.012119,PhysRevLett.110.230602,PhysRevLett.110.230601,lundeen2011direct,PhysRevLett.108.070402,buscemi2013direct}, our approach offers a distinct advantage in terms of practical implementation.
+While several existing works have explored the detection of nonpositive KD distributions \cite{gonzalez2019out,PhysRevA.109.012215,PhysRevA.76.012119,PhysRevLett.110.230602,PhysRevLett.110.230601,lundeen2011direct,PhysRevLett.108.070402,buscemi2013direct,tan2024}, our approach offers a distinct advantage in terms of practical implementation.
 Unlike witness-based \cite{langrenez2024convex} and cloning-based approaches \cite{buscemi2013direct}, moment-based detection scheme does not require prior knowledge of the distribution and is significantly more resource-efficient.
-Other existing methods to detect KD nonpositivity often rely on full state tomography or direct reconstruction \cite{PhysRevLett.110.230602, PhysRevLett.110.230601,lundeen2011direct,PhysRevLett.108.070402}, which require estimating the entire KD distribution of a quantum state in finite dimension $d$ to precision $\epsilon$, using $\mathcal{O}(d^4/{{\epsilon}^2})$ samples.
-The quantum circuit introduced in \cite{wagner2024quantum} offers an improvement in sample complexity compared to full state tomography, reducing the requirement to $\mathcal{O}(d^2/{{\epsilon}^2})$ samples.
-In contrast, our approach for detecting KD nonpositivity is fundamentally based on shadow tomography \cite{PhysRevLett.125.200501,aaronson2018shadow}, which enables the estimation of the desired distribution using only a polynomial number of samples.
-However, the explicit investigation requires further research, which we leave as an open direction.
+Moreover, compared to PVM-based approaches \cite{budiyono2024sufficient} that require optimization over the full set of bases and weak-value–based schemes that become challenging for large or noisy systems, our moment-based approach based on shadow tomography involves only simple functionals and a polylogarithmic number of state copies, ensuring both efficiency and experimental feasibility.
+Other existing methods to detect KD nonpositivity often rely on full state tomography or direct reconstruction \cite{PhysRevLett.110.230602, PhysRevLett.110.230601,lundeen2011direct,PhysRevLett.108.070402}, which require estimating the entire KD distribution of a quantum state in finite dimension $d$ to precision $\epsilon$, using $O(d^4/{{\epsilon}^2})$ samples.
+The quantum circuit introduced in \cite{wagner2024quantum} offers an improvement in sample complexity compared to full state tomography, reducing the requirement to $O (d^2/{{\epsilon}^2})$ samples.
+In contrast, our approach for detecting KD nonpositivity is fundamentally based on shadow tomography \cite{PhysRevLett.125.200501,aaronson2018shadow, huang2020predicting}, which enables the estimation of the desired functions using only a polylogarithmic number of samples.

 Apart from this, our study opens up several other promising directions for future research.
 While we have focused on detecting nonclassicality via negativity in quasiprobability distributions, nonclassical features can also arise in positive distributions, such as the Husimi Q-function \cite{husimi1940some}.
 Therefore, a potential direction is to develop moment-based criteria capable of detecting nonclassicality for such distributions.
 Moreover, considering the practical feasibility of our proposed moment-based approach, a key future direction is its realization within real experimental frameworks.